-In this short report several aspects of Alut’s decisions that resulted in discriminatory practices toward autistics from lower socioeconomic status are revealed.
-First is the high entry fees and monthly payment, which although today might seem relatively low, for the monetary situation in 1989 were high, especially when considering this was a public institution.
-This can be learnt, for instance, from parents testimonies such as the one wrote by Gila Bai at Alut’s website: ”In preparation for Amir’s [her son] entry to Kfar Ofarim [in 1989] I started working to overcome the high expenses of Amir maintenance at the village (that demanded much more than one salary)” (Bai, n.d.).
-In her testimony Gila reveals the hardship in financially maintaining an autistic adult at Ofarim Village.
-Another example is found in a letter sent to the Minster of Immigrant Absorption (Klita), Mr Yair Tzaban, from a social worker of an autistic adult who immigrated to Israel.
-In her letter she specify that he is “an autistic individual that was accepted to “Kfar Ofarim” […] but although he got accepted he can not enter the place until he pays deposit fees in the sum of 64,000 NIS to Alut organization”.
-The social worker continues and draft the difficult circumstances of the family and their inability to pay.
-In this case donations that were collected with the help of the Aliyah (Immigration) and Integration Ministry and the Zionist Forum, this autistic adult was able to enter the institute (Liran, 1993).
+In this short report, several aspects of Alut’s decisions that resulted in discriminatory practices toward autistic people from lower socioeconomic status are revealed.
+First is the high entry fees and monthly payments, which by the standards of 1989 were very expensive, especially when considering that these were supposed to be public institutions.
+This can be ascertained, for instance, from parents’ testimonies, such as the one posted by Gila Bai on Alut’s website: “In preparation for Amir’s [her son] entry into Kfar Ofarim [in 1989] I started working to overcome the high expenses of Amir’s maintenance at the village (which required much more than one salary)” (Bai, n.d.).
+In her testimony, Gila reveals the financial hardships imposed by maintaining an autistic adult at Ofarim Village.
+Another example is found in a letter sent to the Minster of Immigrant Absorption, Yair Tzaban, from a social worker concerning an autistic adult who immigrated to Israel.
+In her letter she specifies that he is “an autistic individual who was accepted at Kfar Ofarim […] but, although he got accepted, he cannot not take his place until he pays a deposit fee in the sum of NIS 64,000 to Alut.”
+The social worker continues the letter by explaining the difficult circumstances of the family and their inability to pay.
+In this case, with the help of donations that were collected with the help of the Aliyah (Immigration) and Integration Ministry and the Zionist Forum, this autistic adult was able to enroll in the institute (Liran, 1993).

-What is more striking at the health minister letter is Alut’s consistent refusal to allow differential participation for parents with lower financial abilities.
-Coupling this statement with Shoshana Baier’s assertion mentioned above about Alut’s preference autistic from higher socioeconomic status (Bar-Moha, 1995); and hearings at the Knesset that show that 90% of autistics had to pay those fees (Suspicion for abuse at "Kfar Shimon" an institution for autistics, 1999), it seems it would be hard to claim that despite the high stipend there was no discrimination of autistics from lower socioeconomic status.
+What is more striking in the health minister letter is Alut’s consistent refusal to allow differential participation for less financially able parents.
+Coupling this statement with Shoshana Baier’s assertion, mentioned above, about Alut’s favoring of autistic people of higher socioeconomic status (Bar-Moha, 1995), and hearings at the Knesset that show that 90% of autistic people had to pay fees (Suspicion about Abuse at Kfar Shimon, an Institution for Autistic People, 1999), it is impossible to claim that the high stipend was not a form of discrimination against autistic people of lower socioeconomic status.

-The correspondence between the MoH, Alut and0 Elwin on the “triangular project” reveals additional acceptance criterions Alut had for joining their ‘houses for life’.
-In their proposition for screening practices for the new village they add additional acceptance terms which include:
+The correspondence between the MoH, Alut and Elwin on the “triangular project” reveals additional acceptance criteria applied by Alut for enrollment in their houses for life.
+In their proposition for screening practices for the new village, they add additional acceptance criteria which include:

-Alut membership – 3 years.
+Alut membership – 3 years;

-Additional scoring for seniority.
+Additional scoring for seniority;

-Entry rights for the village – 15,000$ (US Dollars)
+Entry fee for the village – $15,000 USD;

-Monthly stipend of 300 NIS
+Monthly stipend of NIS 300

-(Guidance for sorting of candidates to the village that will be estublished by Alut (proposition), 1987, p.30)
+(Guidance for sorting of candidates to the village that will be established by Alut (proposition), 1987, p.30).

-These criterions reveal not only a financial requirement but a necessity to be a member of Alut.
-In response to this suggestion Dr. Avi Ramot, Elwin’s CEO, reply that “These requirements are not professional requirements but political” (Ramot, 1987).
-Despite being a legitimate request as Dr. Ramot also mentioned in his letter these requirements left parents with no other option but to join Alut.
-Thus, the suggested requirements favored those from affluent background in two manners.
-Similar to the previous case, by demanding entry fees those from low socioeconomic status were discriminated.
-By demanding membership in Alut and favoring seniority, the organization further enhance its political influence in the autism field while not proposing equal participation for discriminated groups, and it gained additional resources from the annual membership fees.
-While these fees might seem minimal they could be another burden on families from low socioeconomic status.
+These proposed criteria reveal not only the financial requirement, but the requirement of Alut membership.
+In response to this suggestion, Dr. Avi Ramot, Elwin’s CEO, replied that “These requirements are not professional requirements but political ones” (Ramot, 1987).
+Despite being a legitimate requirement, as Dr. Ramot also mentioned in his letter, these requirements left parents with no option other than to join Alut.
+Thus, the suggested requirements favored those from affluent backgrounds at two levels.
+Not unlike the previous case, by demanding participation fees, those from low socioeconomic backgrounds were discriminated against.
+By demanding Alut membership and favoring seniority, the organization further enhanced its political influence in the autism field while not providing equal participation for discriminated groups, as well as gaining additional resources from annual membership fees.
+While these fees might seem minimal, they could be another burden on poorer families.